 Dr. U has performed many FUE repair procedures, often working on cases that no other doctor will take.
 His repair procedures have exceeded patient expectations and have vastly improved the scars left by other surgeons.

 In cases where the scar is visible due to a line of whiteness, the scar stands out from the scalp due to its pigmentation.
 Therefore, it could still be visible, even as the hair grows out of it.
 As an example, onlookers may be able to see the scar tissue through the growing hair.
 This means that the next step that must be taken by the patient and the surgeon is to discuss the method of Trichopigmentation.

-As discussed earlier, Trichopigmentation is a great alternative for the dark haired individuals with darker skin who are having challenges with low hair density.
+As discussed earlier, Trichopigmentation is a great alternative for dark-haired individuals with darker skin who are having challenges with low hair density.
 This works because of the lower contrast between skin color and hair color.
 This makes areas of hair loss and thinning appear less noticeable to the naked eye.
-This doesn’t mean that amazing natural looking results cannot be created for individuals with light colored skin and darker hair.
+This doesn’t mean that amazing natural-looking results cannot be created for individuals with light-colored skin and darker hair.